 Motorhomes aren't for everyone.
 When you start RVing, you may not be ready to invest in a self-propelled RV.
 Trailers offer a cheaper alternative to motorhomes, giving consumers a quicker way to break into the RVing lifestyle.
-For those looking for more from their travel accommodations, motorhomes can offer them a way to be comfortable on and off the road a trailer can't.
+For those looking for more from their travel accommodations, motorhomes can offer them a way to be comfortable on and off the road that a trailer can't offer.

 Motorhomes will often be the most expensive option you can pick when it comes to getting started as an RVer.
-They're not for everyone, especially for those looking to get started with RVing.
-When choosing how to RV, motorhomes are one option out there.
+When choosing how to RV, motorhomes are just one option out there.
 It's important to look at what they have to offer, along with other trailer types, before deciding on what type of RV to buy.